-Authentication: LDAP allows the you to configure the Authentication protocol for LDAP.
-LDAP requires the most settings to configure and requires the most specialization in which you must have same basic knowledge of the LDAP syntax..
-You must also have an LDAP server already prepared if you want Access Server to authenticate using the LDAP protocol.
-For information for configuring Access Server with LDAP Authentication, please read our OpenVPN Access Server on Active Directory via LDAP guide before adjusting these settings.
+Authentication: LDAP allows you to configure authentication for LDAP.
+LDAP requires the most settings to configure and requires the most specialization in which you must have some basic knowledge of the LDAP syntax.
+You must also have an LDAP server if you want Access Server to authenticate using the LDAP protocol.

 Use SSL to connect to LDAP servers

 This setting establishes a secure, SSL-protected connection to the LDAP servers(s) for all LDAP operations.